Dune-jr/teeworlds/readme.md

 ### bam

-By default, `bam` compiles client and server in debug mode.
+By default, `bam` compiles client and server in **debug** mode.
 You can specify

-`conf=release` to enable release mode
+`conf=release`: Enable release mode and subsequent optimizations

+`server`: Disable generation of the client target.
+Can be useful on headless servers which don't have graphics libraries like SDL2 installed.

 ### CMake